Singer–Swapp standoff: Shootout

 On Thursday, January 28, police made a final effort to take the compound, planning to use a flashing strobe light to incapacitate Singer before releasing police dogs on the compound.
 The light was meant to be triggered by a booby trapped loud speaker positioned near the house, but was instead triggered as Swapp shot it with his rifle.
 The dog handler, Utah Department of Corrections Lieutenant Fred House, was confused into thinking that the plan had worked, and stepped into the open to release the dogs.
-John Timothy Singer (John Singer's son), confined to a wheelchair at the time, opened fire on the officers, causing some superficial wounds on surrounding officers, and fatally wounding House.
+John Timothy Singer (John Singer's son), who used a wheelchair at the time, opened fire on the officers, causing some superficial wounds on surrounding officers, and fatally wounding House.
 Despite the efforts of paramedics, House died at the scene.
 A firefight ensued in which Swapp was also injured.

 Two armored personnel carriers then raided the compound, taking heavy fire.
 Swapp surrendered soon after, waving a white towel stained with blood.

 Today

 Incarceration

 Despite the fact that Addam Swapp was not the one to take the fatal shot, he was held responsible for the incident, receiving 17 years in federal prison for the bombing of the church, plus one to 15 years for the conviction of manslaughter.
 He was taken to a federal prison in Arizona, as several of his relatives worked in the Utah State Prison.
 Swapp reportedly stated shortly before his sentencing that he would not face any time in prison, as the government was on the verge of collapse.
 Upon entering prison, Swapp still appeared to be unmoved in his belief.

 John Timothy Singer and Addam Swapp's brother, Jonathan Swapp, were each sentenced to 10 years.
-John Timothy Singer served an additional eight years on a murder conviction.
+John Timothy Singer was sentenced to 1 to 15 years in prison for manslaughter.
 Vickie Singer was sentenced to five years in prison and five years parole for her role in the incident.
 In the wake of the incident, the nine Singer children were taken in to government custody.